-LIB101W Foundations in Library Service (3 Credits)
+LIB101W Foundations in Library Service

 This course introduces library public services operations across multiple library types.
 Students will be introduced to various library types and the services they provide.
 This course will also explore general customer service techniques and how physical space impacts service.
 Emphasis is placed on public relations, problem solving, communication skills, and circulation policies and procedures.
-Programming and program design will also be introduced.
+Programming and program design will also be

-LIB104W Introduction to Technical Services (3 Credits) This course is an introduction to the elements of technical services, including cataloging, classification, acquisitions, preservation, and collection management.
+LIB104W Introduction to Technical Services 3-0-3

+This course is an introduction to the elements of technical services, including cataloging, classification, acquisitions, preservation, and collection management.
 Current trends and issues will be examined.

-LIB108W Introduction to Reference and Information Sources (3 Credits)
+LIB108W Introduction to Reference and Information Sources